zulip/zulip/docs/architecture-overview.md

 --------
 --------

+* **chevron**: A small downward-facing arrow next to a message's timestamp, offering contextual options, e.g., "Reply", "Mute [this topic]", or "Link to this conversation".
+To avoid visual clutter, the chevron only appears in the web UI upon hover.

+* **message editing**: If the realm admin allows it, then after a user posts a message, the user has a few minutes to click "Edit" and change the content of their message.
+If they do, Zulip adds a marker such as "(EDITED)" at the top of the message, visible to anyone who can see the message.

 * **recipient bar**: A visual indication of the context of a message or group of messages, displaying the stream and topic or private message recipient list, at the top of a group of messages.
 A